roquec/resume/src/resume.md

 * Transitioned to fullstack developer for new features and bug fixes on backend too.
 * Implemented and documented OAuth service for external client authentication.

-_2015-2016_ ǀ **Internship** at EDP using ASP.NET Web Forms to implement Excel export functionality on web forms management application.
+_2015-2016_ ǀ **Internship** at EDP _(ASP.NET Web Forms, C#)_
+* Implemented new Excel export functionality on existing ASP.NET Web Forms app.
+* Started efforts to make the application responsive for mobile devices.

+_2015_ ǀ **Practices** at TUINSA NORTE _(Unity3D, C#, MySQL)_
+* Designed and implemented a MySQL database based on business requirements provided.
-_2015_ ǀ **Practices** at TUINSA NORTE using Unity3D to build an Android application to import and visualize 3D product models.
+* Developed Android application with Unity3D to visualize user uploaded 3D product models.

 ## Projects